WesToledo/WesToledo/README.md

 ### Hi there, I'm Wesley Toledo

 ## I'm a Brazilian, 23 Years Old and Self-Taught
-- 👯 I'm wanting to create new projects
-- 🥅 2024 Goals: Learn more about Computer Vision

 ### Most Important Projects
 <a href="https://federalagenda.com.br/">Federal Agenda</a><br>